ItsR4ff/Exploratory-Data-Analysis/README.md

 ### What are the data types of each column?
 Are there any missing values?

-First, we will determine what are the datatypes of each column.
+First, we will determine what are the data types of each column.

 ## Determining the data types